JanetIsak/Hero-Squad/README.md

 ## Setup/Installation Requirements

-* _Make sure you have Java, Gradle and installed._
+* _Make sure you have Java, Gradle installed._
 * _Clone this repository from my Github named JanetIsak._
-* _Run ng serve for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files._
-* _Go to https://janetisak.github.io/Quotes/ for more information._
+* _Go to https://hidden-waters-22388.herokuapp.com/ for more information._

 ## Known Bugs

-_The application submits blank form and adds empty quote details to the quotes list._
+_No known bugs._

 ## Support and contact details